Neda Rayaneh: Slowly catching up with the rest

 Data Communication Company of IranEstablished a few years ago as the data communications arm of the state Telecommunications Company of Iran (TCI), Data Communication Company of Iran (DCI) provides Internet access throughout the country via the nationwide IRANPAK X.25 Packet Switching network, covering almost all major cities in Iran.

 The network was contracted to Alcatel in 1992 and uses 24 1100 PSX nodes, which enable X.25, X.28, BSC, and SNA/SDLC capabilities .
 The network was designed to handle some 20,000 subscribers.
 Internet access is through a 9600 baud link to Ontario, Canada via a X.25-TCP/IP interface machine (a Sun Sparc - dci.iran.com).
 The Canadian service provider is Interlog.
-The link was established in April of 1995.
 DCI services include email and telnet/ftp/gopher/www.

 DCI is planning to increase connection speed in the near future.
-DCI is has also established a 64 kbyte VSAT link (domain name dci.gulfsat.com/s1.dci.co.ir) with GULFSAT in Kuwait (GULFSAT is the world's largest satellite data communications teleport.
+DCI is also in the process of establishing a VSAT link (domain name dci.gulfsat.com) with GULFSAT in Kuwait (GULFSAT is the world's largest satellite data communications teleport.
 A VSAT hub, operated in association with GULFSAT, provides satellite-delivered international data, telephone and video communications services to local and international subscribers such as DCI ).
-DCI recently put out a public tender for supply of 850 VSAT stations, as well as a pager system for Tehran and 25 provinces for 1 million subscribers .

 DCI provides both dial-up and leased lines to its users.
 Leased lines with a speed of 9600 bps cost 40,000 rials ($9.50) per month plus a deposit of two million rials ($476).
 In addition to this there are per minute charges of 20 rials ($0.005) for domestic calls and 35 rials ($0.008) for international calls.
 Each bit of data sent costs one rial ($0.0002) domestically and 25 rials ($0.006) internationally.
 Dial-up lines are cheaper: 5,000 rials ($1.19) per month and a 500,000-rial ($199) deposit, plus the usual connection time and volume charges .